 Avoiding jacking from pinch welding is the best way to prevent damage.
 You need to know where the jack points are to lift your vehicle.
-This is the best option.
-Check your manual to determine if the jack stands can be placed under the front cross member for a jacking point.
+It is the best option.
+Check your manual to determine if the jack can be placed under the front cross member for a jacking point.

 Use a Jack Pad